Cochlespira radiata: Description

 The size of an adult shell varies between 9 mm and 32 mm.

 (Original description) The shell is irregularly clouded with pale brown and white, or of a diffuse very pale brown.
 The protoconch contains two whorls, the first very small, rounded, obliquely set and partly immersed, arousing on casual inspection the unfounded suspicion that it is sinistral.
 The apex is sharp.
 The subsequent whorls (nine or ten) on the teleoconch at first show a sharp dentate peripheral keel, which afterward becomes spinous and more or less posteriorly directed.
 The spiral sculpture consists anteriorly of numerous rather widely separated fine threads, not granulose, but passing over rather coarse lines of growth and less crowded near the keel.
 The carina on the tenth whorl shows about twenty-six sharp short subtriangular spines more or less upturned; halfway between the keel and the carina is an elevated second keel, not undulate or dentate but much higher than in Cochlespira elegans.
 Behind this is the sinus, which is indented about one eighth of a turn.
 The fasciole is concave.
 The transverse sculpture consists of rather coarse prominent lines of growth which are often strongly marked.
 The aperture is narrow, elongate, notched for the sinus, the siphonal canal, and the carina;.
 The siphonal canal is long, narrow, rather open and slightly curved at the tip.
-The base of the shell is subconic and hardly rounded.
+The base of the shell is subconical and hardly rounded.
 The whole surface of the shell has a polished appearance like barley-sugar candy.